hotNipi/node-red-contrib-ui-state-trail/README.md

 To show label configure widget height to 2 units.

 ### Period
 Time period.
 If configured to long period, keep input rate low.
 Too much data may harm performance significantly.
+[See also about the scaling time](#The-scaling-time)

 Configured period can be overrided by using <code>msg.control.period</code> property.
 The value for period should be given in milliseconds.